-Here are a couple tools that will make your life a WHOLE lot easier.
+Here are a couple tools for a shoe or clothing eBay reseller that will make your life a WHOLE lot easier.

 The scale above is the one I use.
 You can just go on Amazon and search whatever one you want, but this one has been sufficient for me and is the perfect size and fairly priced.

 uline.com check it out guys!
 These boxes above will fit most shoes and are priced well, and are just one of their MANY sizes.They even have boxes that are adjustable in size that you can customize.
 They’re also way cheaper than the boxes you’ll find in the post office, and more of a custom size that is fit for shipping a shoebox.
 I remember reusing boxes from old Amazon purchases when I was new to reselling and cutting them down to fit the size of the shoe box, and although it worked functionally, I got occasional complaints and had to use way more tape.

 So have a process and buy at least 25 boxes!
 Not only will this make your life a whole lot easier, but it can give you a goal to work to use up all the boxes, and you’ll be surprised how quickly you can start running out of 25 boxes every month or even every week when you start moving the right shoes.